Yaël Meier

+Meier has been voted LinkedIn Top Voice twice and is among the largest social media influencers around Generation Z on a variety of platforms in the DACH region.
+She is also a best-selling author.

 Early life and education

-Meier was born into a middle class family in Lucerne, Switzerland.
+Meier was born in Lucerne, Switzerland.
 Her father, Andreas Meier, is an account manager, her mother is a housewife of Italian descent.
 She primarily grew-up in Vitznau, where her family owns a home only steps away from Lake Lucerne.
 Meier did not pursue an academic degree and left school after completing her Matura.
-She has ever since worked in the fields of acting, journalism and has formed her own company with her partner.
+Since then, she has worked in the fields of acting and journalism, and formed her own marketing company with her partner.

 Career

 Yaël Meier's first appearance in a feature film in 2015 was also her first leading role, in Tobias Ineichen's drama Upload.
 She played the role when she was 14 years old.
 According to her own statements, the acceptance came as a surprise, since she went to the casting "for fun".
 Since then she has acted in various cinema and television productions.
 Among other things, she was cast in Lisa Brühlmann's film Blue My Mind and Natascha Beller's comedy The Fertile Years Are Over for a major supporting role.

 In addition to acting, Yaël Meier works in journalism.
 As part of her work from 2017 to 2020 as an editor at Blick, she owned a weekly column in Blick am Abend and a podcast format of the same name Yaël's Talk (discontinued in 2019).
 From 2017 to 2019 she also worked as a production assistant and actress for the YouTube format Zwei am Morge on Swiss radio and television.
 As a freelance journalist, Yaël Meier writes articles and commentaries for the Weltwoche and the Neue Zürcher Zeitung.

 On February 4, 2020, Meier and her partner Jo Dietrich founded the agency ZEAM GmbH, an advertising and consulting agency specializing in Generation Z, which is primarily active in bringing companies closer to the current generation of consumers and employees and providing this group with a voice.